Peter Gresham: Early life

-Gresham was born in Geraldine in 1933 and attended St. Kevins College in Oamaru.
+Gresham was born in Geraldine in 1933, and was educated at St Kevin's College in Oamaru.
 Before entering politics, Gresham was an accountant.

 Political career

 Gresham was first elected to Parliament in the 1990 election as MP for Waitotara, and then re-elected in the 1993 election.
 At the 1996 election, the bulk of his Waitotara seat was merged with Wanganui to create the new seat of Whanganui, and Gresham was defeated by Jill Pettis of the Labour Party.
 Gresham remained in Parliament as a list MP, but retired at the 1999 election.

 From 1993 to 1996, he served as Minister of Social Welfare and Minister of Senior Citizens.

+Death

+Gresham died in Whanganui on 31 August 2024, at the age of 91.
+He was predeceased by his wife of 61 years, Margot, in 2022.

 Honours

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Gresham was appointed an Officer of the New Zealand Order of Merit, for public services.
-He is a Knight of Malta, a Catholic religious military order.
+He was a Knight of Malta, a Catholic religious military order.